Doctorate of Physical Therapy FAQs

 What are the average overall and pre-requisite GPAs and GRE scores of students selected to attend Walsh University's physical therapy program?

 Both overall and pre-requisite mean GPAs and mean GRE scores vary from year to year.
 The minimum standard pre-requisite and overall GPA necessary for acceptance into the program is a 3.0.
 Completion of GREs is required prior to an invitation to interview, but there is no minimum standard.
-The class entering in 2011 had a mean overall GPA of 3.57, a mean pre-requisite GPA of 3.57, and a mean GRE of 1039.
+The past few classes that have matriculated had a mean overall GPA of 3.57, a mean pre-requisite GPA of 3.54, and a mean verbal GRE score of 151 and quantitative GRE score of 151.

 If I am unsuccessful in getting accepted into the physical therapy program and plan to re-apply, do I have to resubmit a complete application?